ArmandoMIEEC/rusty_neuralnet/README.md

 ```
 <a name="test"></a>
 ## Testing and Results
-The network is working as exprected.
-The rest of the code in the binary crate allows the user to test the network through a simple cli interface.
+The network is working as expected.
+I did not develop a series of hardcoded results to test the network against.
+Instead, I created a simple cli interface to allow the user to test the network by himself in a more interactive way.

 <a name="end"></a>
 ## Conclusion
 I think that I was able to complete the objectives of the semester project.
 If this was a bigger project and worth more points some of the improvements that could be made include:
-* Wrapping the id field of every struct in an Option type,
+* Wrapping the id field of every struct in an Option type (to allow for None ids before they are set),
-* Implementing a functional programming aproach instead of an object-oriented one (for example using closures for the activation functions and higher order fucntions for calculating outputs),
+* Implementing a functional programming aproach instead of an object-oriented one (for example using closures for the activation functions and higher order fucntions for calculating neuron outputs),
-* Implementing an automated testing crate for the network.
+* Implementing an automated testing crate for the network (to ditch the user controled cli-based testing entirely and to better test every possible failure condition.